TimoGuy/BTZC_game_engine/README.md

     - [x] Ch ch ch changes.
         - [x] Only expand hierarchy tree when double click or use arrow.
         - [x] Remove the between hidden buttons for rearranging until rearranging mode.
 That way arrow key navigation isn't weird.
-    - [ ] Collision represented as green wireframe triangles.
+    - [x] Collision represented as green wireframe triangles.
-        - [ ] Blit hdr depthbuffer over to ldr depthbuffer.
+        - [x] Blit hdr depthbuffer over to ldr depthbuffer.
+            - I thiiiink it's working??
-        - [ ] @THINK: How to organize the draw calls for the debug view?
+        - [x] @THINK: How to organize the draw calls for the debug view?
             - Perhaps have a debug draw list?
                 - A model
                 - And a foreground & background color.